How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white to off-white, capsule shaped tablet debossed with "RX" and a scoreline on one side and "11" and scoreline on the other side contains 10 mg fosinopril sodium.
+Each white-to-off-white, capsule-shaped tablet debossed with "RX" and a scoreline on one side and "11" and a scoreline on the other side contains 10 mg of fosinopril sodium.
 Nonmedicinal ingredients: anhydrous lactose, colloidal silicon dioxide, crospovidone, microcrystalline cellulose, povidone, and talc.

-Each white to off-white, capsule shaped tablet debossed with "RD" on one side and "83" on the other side contains 20 mg fosinopril sodium.
+Each white-to-off-white, capsule-shaped tablet debossed with "RD" on one side and "83" on the other side contains 20 mg of fosinopril sodium.
 Nonmedicinal ingredients: anhydrous lactose, colloidal silicon dioxide, crospovidone, microcrystalline cellulose, povidone, and talc.

 How should I use this medication?